Another confession? I am but a tactical tourist. Oh, the shame. The stigma.

 Through the years, we have heard the term “tactical lifestyle” from very common folk, and along with it the brag –

 “I, (or we) live a … tactical lifestyle.”

 And that does sound cool.
 But several of us in the training business, and with actual experience in military, security and policing have to wonder sometimes if people know what they are saying and doing compared to the big picture.
 Do these proclaimers actually know where they fit in the “action-guy chart”?
 Fit, inside the full spectrum of war and crime and a tactical lifestyle?

 My friend Mick Coup in the U.K. came up with another term – the “tactical tourist,” years ago.
 A visitor to the world of tactics.
 In and out.
 But also never really “in” for most consumers/folks.
 Mostly out, looking in and misunderstanding their status.

-I have seen various under-channels, or sub-channels, in the cable TV systems around the USA with shows on hunting, guns, and self-defense – mostly about guns for sport, but they have gun defense shows too.
+I have seen various under-channels, or sub-channels, in the cable TV systems around the USA.
+TV shows on hunting, guns, and self-defense – mostly about guns for sport, but they have gun defense shows too.
 Or, we see similar news or features on YouTube and on Facebook.
 Hey, how about all those gun magazines?
 The other day I counted fifteen different gun magazines on a shelf in a common supermarket.
 Fifteen!
-More than any other genre like fitness or even women's makeup or gossip rags.
+More than any other genre like fitness or even women’s makeup, or gossip rags.
 Fifteen!
 (Shows you where the commercial money is.)
-Like the shows, inside the mags are numerous articles about extreme safety and survival ala gun themes (after all, they are gun magazines).
-Some folks call them "gun porn."
+Like the TV shows, inside the mags are numerous articles about extreme safety and survival ala gun themes (after all, they are gun magazines).
+Some folks call them “gun porn.”
 The editors and writers pontificate, and readers worry and fret over gear and the four basic, generic problems really,

 – the “street” gun fight,